Discover where you should go for your perfect African safari

 Lemurs, Lemurs Everywhere

-Don’t miss the unique Malagasy culture, with influences from Borneo, Polynesia, France as well as East Africa.
-The fusion cuisine and cultural mix here is truly one of a kind, with a focus on ancestral worship and local taboos, called “fady.”
-Canoe along the river for the easiest access around the island, camping in remote spots and meeting village communities along the way.
+Don’t miss the unique Malagasy culture, with influences from Borneo, Polynesia, France, and East Africa.
+The fusion cuisine and cultural mix here is truly one of a kind, with a focus on ancestral worship and local taboos called “fady.”
+Canoe along the river for the easiest access around the island, camping in remote spots, and meeting village communities along the way.

 Madagascar’s Best National Parks & Game Reserves